Earliest draft August 2018. Revised March 2019.

 You were Irish Catholic Boston;

-From that bright fall day I met you,
+From that warm fall day I met you,

 You were always there for me!